swifthfg/shu-former/README.md

 It has client home page which contains questions and admin page that shows the submissions and the current questions.
 User can see its score following the submission of form.

+There exists extra precautions to avoid the resubmission of the form by the same person.

 Screenshots:
 ![client_page][clientpage]
 ![admin_panel][adminpanel]